 For some of us, revising for exams can be a stressful time.
 A little bit of stress or anxiety is okay; it tells us that our exams are important, and it helps us to knuckle down and work hard.
-However too much stress can negatively impact on the effectiveness of our revision.
+However, too much stress can negatively impact the effectiveness of our revision.
 High levels of cortisol impact on our brain’s ability to function properly.
 Neuroscientific research shows us that stress has a shrinking effect on the prefrontal cortex, the area of the brain responsible for memory and learning.

 Here are some tips to help you build resilience through this time:

 Dedicating time to making a revision plan is an important first step (it makes you feel organised and in control of the process).
 Work out what you need to focus on and then break your revision into manageable chunks.

 It is important to reflect on when and where you work best.
 There will be certain times of the day when you feel more alert and focused; plan your revision around these times.
 Creating a space where you feel calm and can avoid distractions is important.
 You could also alternate your study space to keep revision fresh.

 It is important to use time valuably when revising.
 From our work with leading Educationalist, Barbara Oakley, these are strategies that we know work;